klmnden/azure-docs.tr-tr/articles/app-service-mobile/app-service-mobile-node-backend-how-to-use-server-sdk.md

     var app = express(),
         mobile = azureMobileApps();

-    // Define the database schema that is exposed mobile.tables.import('./tables');
+    // Define the database schema that is exposed. mobile.tables.import('./tables');

-    // Provide initialization of any tables that are statically defined mobile.tables.initialize().then(function () {
+    // Provide initialization of any tables that are statically defined. mobile.tables.initialize().then(function () {
-        // Add the mobile API so it is accessible as a Web API app.use(mobile);
+        // Add the Mobile API so it is accessible as a Web API. app.use(mobile);

-        // Start listening on HTTP
+        // Start listening on HTTP.
         app.listen(process.env.PORT || 3000);
     });